MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-general.md

 ### When was Community Training launched?

-Community Training was publicly announced on 22nd February 2017 and is generally available since December 2023.
+Community Training was publicly announced on 22nd February 2017 and is generally available since 9th December 2023.

 ### Is Community Training a Learning Management System?

 Community Training is designed for mobile-first and mobile-only audiences.
 The platform is built and optimized to work seamlessly on low-bandwidth networks and low-end smartphones.

-While Community Training is not a traditional Learning Management System (LMS), it does allow organizations to create a full-ranged self-paced e-learning environment.
-Powered by Azure Community Training enables you to share relevant information from a wide variety of sources.
+While Community Training is not a traditional Learning Management System (LMS), it does allow organizations to create a full-ranged self-paced e-learning environment, allowing you to deliver the content from wide range of sources.
+Powered by Azure, Community Training enables you to share relevant information from a wide variety of sources.

-### What are the markets where Community Training is available?
+### What are the regions where Community Training is available?

 Community Training is available in the following Azure regions:
 1. West US 2